solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ![Check the size of the result set cache](./media/lab3_result_set_cache_size.png)

-5. Clear the result set cache using:
+To clear the result set cache, you can leverage the `DBCC DROPRESULTSETCACHE` statement.

     ```sql
     DBCC DROPRESULTSETCACHE
     ```

-6. Finally, disable result set caching on the database using the following query (you need to run it on the `master` database and replace `<sql_pool> with the name of your SQL pool):
+To disable result set caching on the database use an `ALTER DATABASE` statement as follows (you need to run it on the `master` database and replace `<sql_pool> with the name of your SQL pool).

     ```sql
     ALTER DATABASE [<sql_pool>]
     SET RESULT_SET_CACHING OFF
     ```

-    >**Important**
+    >**Note**: The maximum size of result set cache is 1 TB per database.
+The cached results are automatically invalidated when the underlying query data changes.
+The cache eviction is managed by SQL Analytics automatically following this schedule:
+    >   - Every 48 hours if the result set hasn't been used or has been invalidated.
+    >   - When the result set cache approaches the maximum size.
     >
-    >Make sure you disable result set caching on the SQL pool.
-Failing to do so will have a negative imact on the remainder of this lab, as it will skew execution times and defeat the purpose of several upcoming exercises.

-    >**Note**
-    >
-    >The maximum size of result set cache is 1 TB per database.
-The cached results are automatically invalidated when the underlying query data change.
-    >
-    >The cache eviction is managed by SQL Analytics automatically following this schedule:
-    >- Every 48 hours if the result set hasn't been used or has been invalidated.
-    >- When the result set cache approaches the maximum size.
-    >
     >Users can manually empty the entire result set cache by using one of these options:
-    >- Turn OFF the result set cache feature for the database
+    >   - Turn OFF the result set cache feature for the database
-    >- Run DBCC DROPRESULTSETCACHE while connected to the database
+    >   - Run DBCC DROPRESULTSETCACHE while connected to the database
     >
     >Pausing a database won't empty cached result set.

 ## 3.5.
 Manage statistics

-Create and update statistics

 The more the SQL pool resource knows about your data, the faster it can execute queries.
 After loading data into SQL pool, collecting statistics on your data is one of the most important things you can do for query optimization.